jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## User Directories
-In this section, directories previously specified by the user are stored. so they can be offered as defaults in a nect compinent of the pipeline.
+In this section, directories previously specified by the user are stored. so they can be offered as defaults in the next component of the pipeline.

 ## Generate Squares

 In this section, parameters are stored that are used by the Generate Squares app.

 - Five parameters, Nr of Squares in Row, Min Tracks to Calculate Tau, Min Required R Squared, Min Required Density Ratio and Max Allowable Variability, have been entered previously by the user in the Generate Squares dialog and stored so they can be presented in the next invocation of Generate Squares.

 - Three other parameters, Neighbour Mode, Min Track Duration and Max Track Duration, provide values that cannot be specified in the user interfaces.
-The defaukts are chosen so that no squares are eliminated.
+The defaults are chosen so that no squares are eliminated.

-- Fraction of Squares to Determine Background: Specifies the fraction of squares that are used to avarege the background.
+- Fraction of Squares to Determine Background: Specifies the fraction of squares that are used to average the background.

 ## TrackMate